ElectronicCats/Adafruit_nRF52_nrfutil/README.md

 The executable `nrfutil` has been renamed to `adafruit-nrfutil` to distinguish it from the original executable.

-This tool can be used with the [Adafruit nRF52 Feather](https://www.adafruit.com/product/3406) to flash firmware images onto the device using the simple serial port.
+This tool can be used with the [ArduinoCore nRF528x mbedos](https://github.com/ElectronicCats/ArduinoCore-nRF528x-mbedos) to flash firmware images onto the device using the simple serial port.

 This library is written for Python 3.5+.
 It is no longer Python 2 compatible!